hds/hegdenu.net/content/posts/understanding-async-await-4.md

 As long as the mutex hasn't been poisoned, we call `Channel::dec_senders()`.

-The remaining logic is in a last few methods on `Channel`.
+The remaining logic is in the last few methods on `Channel`.

 ```rust
 impl Channel {